sevenmaxis/tryit/README.md

 # Tryit

-another version of try
+Another approach to Rail's `Object#try`.
+This is the result of a StackOverflow discussion between [Sergey Gopkalo](https://github.com/sevenmaxis/) and [Michael Kohl](https://github.com/citizen428).

 Instead of

     obj1.try(:obj2).try(:obj3).try(:obj4).to_s

 you can do this

-    obj1.tryit{ obj2.obj3.obj4.to_s }
+    obj1.tryit { obj2.obj3.obj4.to_s }

-Add exception to intercept this kind of exceptions
+You can customize which excpetions to catch:

     TryIt.exceptions << ZeroDivisionError
     obj.try { 1/0 }  # will not raise exceptions

-Change the handler
+There's also the possibility to define your own exception handlers:

     TryIt.handler = lambda { |_| puts "message from tryit" }
     obj.try { raise NoMethodError } # will print "message from tryit"